 If this sounds like your kind of thing, consider a Teaching English as a Foreign Language certification.
 You can find online courses for the certification.

 One popular option for those looking for a travel lifestyle is freelance work.
-This can work especially well for writers since all you really need is a laptop and a reliable WiFi connection.
+This can work especially well for travel writers since all you really need is a laptop and a reliable WiFi connection.
 If you’re still studying and you want to start freelancing, you should definitely consider this option, since it will help you get an extra income, it will give you real-world working experience, and will also provide post-grad networking opportunities.

 The pitfall is that you must establish yourself in advance, which can take a while.
 You need an online presence, such as a website and a social media profile or two.